How to Run Longer Distances: 20 Tips from a Run Coach

 4. Go slow.

 Runners I coach often start too fast, pushing the pace, and then lose energy quickly.
-Pace yourself by slowing down and going at a consistent pace.
+Pace yourself by slowing down and going at a consistent speed.
 For endurance-building runs, you need to focus on your distance, not your speed, so it’s good to slow down to conserve your energy for the final miles.

 5. Stay accountable.